-Students registered in Combined Honours in Journalism and Contemporary Studies are required to complete a total of twenty-and-onehalf-credits, and must complete all non-credit curriculum requirements listed above.
+Students registered in Combined Honours in Journalism and Contemporary Studies are required to complete a total of twenty-and-onehalf-credits, and must complete all non-credit Journalism curriculum requirements.
 They must also complete JOUR 4002.03, the Journalism Honours Project.